Should I write a blog post every week?

 Writing a blog post every week is like having a new product to attract new customers every week.

 Well, each blog post is kind of like a new product in your store.
 It’s fine to bring a new product in, but if you don’t tell anyone it’s there, how will they know?
 It’s not enough to just send out one little post and hope people follow that through.
 You have to be interacting with potential customers, marketing your products and services frequently.
-There is no hard and fast rule about how much time you should commit to blogging and how much time to commit to sharing, but I’ll give you some ideas at the end of this blog post.
+There is no hard and fast rule about how much time you should commit to blogging and how much time to commit to sharing, but I’ll show you my own methods at the end of this blog post.
 Test mine out and see what works for you.

 Writing a blog post every week boosts your SEO